-Everyone we know loves to have a kitchen garden.
+Everyone we know loves to have a kitchen or a Terrace garden.
 But in these days of apartment living and limited urban spaces very few have the luxury of vast open spaces in their backyard.
 Fret not, we bring you a step by step guide to your own kitchen garden on your very own balcony or terrace.

-Terrace Gardening - What do you need?Not much really.
-Just identify a space which receives at least 4-5 hours of sunlight - the more the better.
+Not much really.
+Just identify a space which receives at least 4-5 hours of sunlight - the more the better and you can start your terrace garden.
 Even a window sill or a wall counts as space.
 South facing direction usually gets the most sunlight.

 Next you need a little potting soil that includes sand, gravel, peat and manure for good drainage and plant nutrition.
 Avoid dense or heavy soil that feels like clay.
 Your plants like to root themselves in all directions and light soil helps grow a good and strong root system.
-You can lighten heavy soil by adding a little sand and some dry leaf manure.
-Also read our section on Hydroponics which is the science of growing plants and vegetables and even fruits in just water and without any soil !
+You can lighten heavy soil by adding a little sand and some dry leaf manure or write to us for pre-mixed organic substrate that works best for a new terrace garden.

-Terrace Gardening - How to start growing?You can start seeds in small plastic trays indoors with seed compost or light soil.
-Check out our section on Vegetable Gardening to see how you can get your own seeds.
+You can start seeds in small plastic trays indoors with seed compost or light soil.
+Check out our section on Vegetable Gardening to see how you can get your own seeds or to order seeds easily click here.
 Sprinkle the seeds and then a thin layer of the seed soil over the seeds.
 Lightly moisten the seed tray by sprinkling water from above.
 Do not over water so that seeds begin to float.
 You can cover the tray lightly with a dark plastic sheet to ensure the seeds remain moistened.
 At the same time for the next few weeks ensure that the seeds remain moistened.

 Once the little plants start to emerge, you can water a little bit more thoroughly but still gently.
 Once three or more leaves have developed your plants can be gradually introduced to more sunlight.